 If you search my archives, you’ll find that I love spinach.
 Fresh, frozen, creamed – you name it, I’ve made it.
 While frozen spinach is the easiest way to make creamed spinach (imho), using fresh spinach is a pretty close second.

 The addition of the egg yolks give this a slightly yellow tint, but that’s what adds to the decadence of this side dish.
 It would be great next to turkey or a roast at your Christmas dinner.

-- 1/4 cup all-purpose flour
+- 4 tablespoons all-purpose flour

 - 3 cloves garlic, finely chopped or minced

 - 1 cup whole milk

 - Salt and pepper, to taste

 - 1 pinch ground nutmeg, optional

 - 16 ounces baby spinach leaves, washed and dried